joshvermaire/node-tweetbot/README.md

 ## Todo

-Make this into a command line app.
+Make this into a command line app:

-Items for consideration:
+*   Items for consideration:
-Time between checking for tweets (default 10s)
+*   Time between checking for tweets (default 10s)
-Time between showing growl notifications (default 1s) Ask for username (default in config file)
+*   Time between showing growl notifications (default 1s)
+*   Ask for username (default in config file)
-Support for Mountain Lion Notification Center
+*   Support for Mountain Lion Notification Center